Security Incident Reports: DDoS and TYPO3

 TYPO3 Security Team

 Reporting vulnerabilities to the TYPO3 Security Team follows strict rules.
-The team operates on the principle of responsible disclosure.
+The team works on the principle of responsible disclosure.

 Due Diligence in Security Reporting

-Reporting to the Security Team requires thorough preparatory work.
-Ensure that the suspected vulnerability is reproducibly documented and does not stem from a misconfiguration in your own environment.
-Poorly researched reports tie up valuable resources from the volunteer team and delay the processing of genuine security issues.
+Reporting to the Security Team takes thorough preparation.
+Make sure the suspected vulnerability is documented reproducibly and does not stem from a misconfiguration in your own environment.
+Poorly researched reports tie up the volunteer team's resources and delay genuine security issues.

 Preparatory Measures